 This one night, she made this Chinese Braised Beef Shank Recipe and our whole family LOVED it!
 She was so overwhelmed by all our praises for this dish that she started making this braised beef every night.
 Yeah, I’m not even kidding, we had it EVERY SINGLE NIGHT for I don’t know how long!!
 Hahaha~ We do love this dish, but we had to be careful for what praises we give her ever since… 😉 Hehe~ Love you mom!

-Ingredients for Chinese Braised Beef Shank in Pressure Cooker Recipe
+Ingredients for Pressure Cooker Chinese Braised Beef Shank

-Tips for Chinese Braised Beef Shank in Pressure Cooker Recipe
+Tips for Pressure Cooker Chinese Braised Beef Shank Recipe

 1. Buying Beef Shank: If you can’t find beef shank without bones attached, try to get them from an Asian super market.

 2. Chilling in the Fridge: This dish is meant to be served as a chilled appetizer or main dish.
 So, after pressure cooking, set it aside to cool down, then chill it in the fridge.
 Chill it by submerging it in the Master Stock (as shown in the picture below) for at least 4 hours.
 It’s best to chill it overnight.

 However, you can eat it warm too as it’s still delicious that way.
 Just a side note that it’s easier to slice when the beef shank is chilled.

 3. Master Stock: Don’t throw away the master stock after using it to braise the meat.
 The flavors will just get better next time you cook with it.

 4. Freeze the Master Stock: After using the stock, strain and set the stock aside to cool, then chill overnight in the fridge.
 When the fat rises to the top and form a layer of gel, skim it off, then freeze it for next use.
 A more convenient method is to use a fat separator to remove the fat, then freeze it.